How to Find A Good HVAC Contractor

 As you probably already know, installing and repairing HVAC equipment isn't a DIY job.

-Don't mistake by only "shopping around" for the cheapest installation, you should also look for a contractor that is:
+Don't make the mistake of only "shopping around" for the cheapest installation, you should also look for an HVAC contractor that is:

 Improper installation of a product, or any installation that does not comply with the manufacturer's recommendations will void the warranty.